contreras2004/RigndesignTest/README.md

 ## Instructions

-Just download the project and open it.
+Just download the project and open the file `RigndesignTest.xcworkspace`.
 No need to run `pod install` as the project already comes with the libraries.
 Probably Xcode will ask you to change the Development team.
 After that you should not have any issues to run the project.